BenchmarkΒΆ

 cobra’s persistent flags propagate from a parent command to all subcommands automatically.
 Click’s maintainers have consistently stated that options belong to the command they modify, and positional dependence (cli --opt subcmd vs cli subcmd --opt) is intentional (pallets/click#66, pallets/click#1034).
 The official workaround is custom decorators that apply the same options to multiple commands.

 This is one of Click’s most requested features.
-The highest-demand closed issues all center on the same family of problems: parent group options are invisible to subcommands (pallets/click#108, 9 thumbs-up), required group options block --help on child commands (pallets/click#814, 14 thumbs-up; pallets/click#295, 15 thumbs-up), and group options are lost in CommandCollection (pallets/click#347, 13 thumbs-up).
+The highest-demand closed issues all center on the same family of problems: parent group options are invisible to subcommands (pallets/click#108, 9 thumbs-up), required group options block --help on child commands (pallets/click#814, 14 thumbs-up; pallets/click#295, 15 thumbs-up), and group options are lost in CommandCollection (pallets/click#347, 13 thumbs-up β€” closed as not_planned in September 2025, formalizing the rejection).

 The ongoing parser rewrite (pallets/click#2205) and related PR for dynamic context parameters (pallets/click#2784) could eventually unblock this upstream, but both have been in progress since 2022 with no merge date in sight. click-extra could add a @persistent_option decorator (or a persistent=True kwarg on @option) that registers the option on the group and injects it into all subcommands at decoration time.
 The config file support already handles cross-command defaults; persistent flags would complete the story for the CLI layer.

-Enhanced shell completion
+Enhanced shell completionΒΆ

 Click’s built-in completion covers command and option names but has several known gaps. clap, cobra, bpaf, Cyclopts, and Typer all provide richer completion out of the box.
 The upstream issues below represent the main areas where click-extra could close the gap: